 He won the Sweepstakes in Abilene, Texas.
 Someone pulled their truck too close to him, so he kicked in both doors causing $1,400 worth of damage.
 Luckily, the paycheck from Abilene just happened to amount to $1,400.

 After Benny spent time at the vet clinic recuperating, we went on to win several more awards.
-He had severe arthritis in his knees [when he retired], but remained happy and content until his last days, but I know he wished he could still run barrels.
+I retired Benny about 9 years ago.
+He would have been 31 this year.
+He had severe arthritis in his knees, but remained happy and content until his last days, but I know he wished he could still run barrels.

 Although there are more stories, a person can’t put 18 years of barrel racing with one horse down in just a few paragraphs.
 Benny was difficult, but fun.
 The more difficult, the more he won.

 I know there are “one of a kind” barrel horses still out there, but there will never be another quite like Benny to have overcome the injuries and obstacles that he endured over and over again and return to the winner’s circle.
 If I never win another barrel race in my life I will be happy because of Benny.
 I have ridden the best.
 He was incredible.
 I am very blessed to have ever had him as my teammate.